For application and admission information, contact Anika Reynar at areynar:@:cmu.ca.

 Individual Applied Music Studies (IAMS) are music lessons for credit, for which students must formally register and audition.
 IAMS are open to all CMU students who are enrolled for at least one course each semester at CMU.

 Non-music students registering for IAMS for the first time must complete a placement audition in order to be placed with an instructor.
 Placement auditions are held during the September registration week.
 Students auditioning for 5 or 3 credit hour instruction (60- or 45-minute lesson) are asked to prepare two contrasting pieces, and one piece for 2 credit hour instruction (30-minute lesson).

 Further details regarding IAMS arrangements and requirements (including early withdrawal and refunds) are found in the Music Student Handbook.

-CMU offers a wide variety of Ensembles which are open to all CMU students taking at least one course each semester.
-For a list of Ensembles CMU offers click here.
+CMU offers a wide variety of ensembles which are open to all CMU students taking at least one course each semester.
+Click here for a list of the ensembles CMU offeres.
 Ensemble members are not required to be music majors.
 However, all music students must participate in ensembles.

 Students must register and audition for ensembles.
 Ensemble auditions are held during the September registration week.
 Acceptance into the music program does not automatically qualify a student for placement in CMU Ensembles.
 Students are asked to prepare one piece to play or sing, as is appropriate to their intended ensemble.
 A pianist is provided where needed.